COORDINATION -2

 Plant Hormones

-A part from auxins, plant hormones also include gibberellins and cytokinins.
-Auxins are synthesized from amino acid tryptophan in meristematic tissues such as the shoot tips, buds, young leaves and germinating seeds.
-Auxins increase cellwall elasticity by losing the bond between the cellulose fibres.
-Auxins promote cell division, cell elongation and cell differentiation.
+Apart from auxins, plant hormones also include gibberellins and cytokinins.
+Auxins are synthesized from the amino acid tryptophan in meristematic tissues such as the shoot tips, buds, young leaves, and germinating seeds.
+Auxins increase cell wall elasticity by loosening the bond between the cellulose fibres.
+Auxins promote cell division, cell elongation, and cell differentiation.

 Experiments have revealed that higher concentrations of auxins stimulate growth in shoots while lower concentrations stimulate growth in roots.
-Amount of auxins which stimulate shoot growth, normally inhibit root growth
+Amounts of auxins which stimulate shoot growth normally inhibit root growth.

 Tropisms